Financial Aid Satisfactory Academic Progress Policy

 SUSPENSION will occur if a student fails to meet any of the SAP requirements and cannot reestablish SAP within one 12 hour semester.
 Suspension also occurs if a student fails to meet the terms of his or her Financial Aid Probation and/or academic plan.
 Students cannot receive funds from the aid programs listed above while suspended.
 (SEE APPEAL OF SUSPENSION)

 If the student is not meeting SAP at the end of the Financial Aid Warning Period; there will be a loss of Title IV, HEA eligibility; with the right to appeal.
-The student will be placed on Financial Aid Suspension, with a loss of Title IV, HEA funding and will be required to meet specific criteria of an improvement plan to assist them in regaining SAP and Title IV, HEA eligibility.
+The student will be placed on Financial Aid Suspension, with a loss of Title IV, HEA funding and will be required to meet specific criteria of an academic plan to assist them in regaining SAP and Title IV, HEA eligibility.

 During this period (semester) the student will not be eligible to receive Title IV, HEA funds but he/she may continue on a cash pay basis with an approved payment plan.
 Arrangements for payment should be completed on or before the first day of the semester.